 Who should order it: People who love Piña Coladas but want to order a fruitier and less sweet cocktail.

-The good old Clover Club is my go-to drink when ordering a fruity cocktail at a bar.
-Gin, fresh lemon juice, raspberry syrup, and egg white are all you need to make this elegant and classic cocktail.
+The classy Clover Club is among our go-to drinks when ordering a fruity cocktail at a bar.
+Gin, fresh lemon juice, raspberry syrup, and egg white - that's all you need to make this elegant cocktail.

-Who should order it: People who prefer classic cocktails and don't mind egg white in their drinks.
+Who should order itEveryone who prefers classic cocktails and is not freaked out by the idea of raw egg white in their drinks.

 Singapore Sling

 Gin lovers might fancy ordering a Singapore Sling.
-This cocktail not only packs a punch but also offers lots of fruity notes.
+This cocktail packs a punch and also offers lots of fruity notes.
 The list of ingredients that go into the cocktail is long.

 Gin, Heering cherry liqueur, DOM Benedictine, Cointreau, pineapple juice, lime juice, grenadine, and Angostura bitters make the flavor profile of a Singapore Sling fruit-forward but at the same time very complex.